arduino/help-center-content/content/Software Support/Upload/avrdude-ser-open-cant-set-com-state-for-COMn.md

 id: 13148652511260
 ---

-An "`avrdude: ser_open(): can't set com-state for COMn`" error can occur when uploading to the boards that use specific batches of the [WCH CH340 USB chip](https://www.wch-ic.com/products/CH340.html).
+An "`avrdude: ser_open(): can't set com-state for COMn`" error can occur when uploading to Arduino-compatible boards that use specific batches of the **WCH CH340 USB chip**.
 The problem only occurs when using the latest version of the CH340 driver, and can be solved by installing a previous release.

 ---